openharmony/docs/en/application-dev/arkts-utils/cpu-intensive-task-development.md

 To improve CPU utilization and application response speeds, use multithread concurrency in processing CPU intensive tasks.

-If a task can be completed in a background thread within 3 minutes, you are advised to use **TaskPool**.
-Otherwise, use **Worker**.
+If a task can be completed in a background thread within 3 minutes, you are advised to use TaskPool.
+Otherwise, use Worker.
 The following uses histogram processing and a time-consuming model prediction task in the background as examples.

 ## Using TaskPool to Process Histograms